Business growth and B2B sales: key points

 The 3 pillars of sustainable business growth in B2B

-Pillar 1: Predictable and consistent pipeline
+Pillar 1: Predictable and constant pipeline

 Without a predictable pipeline, everything else is irrelevant.
 The best sales process in the world yields no results if there are no opportunities to work on.
 The pipeline is the fuel for the commercial engine.